hadarge/yoshi/packages/create-yoshi-app/templates/out-of-iframe/typescript/README.md

 ## OOI Development App

-While there are multiple ways to test your app locally, we find that having a Wix app that points to the your local machine is the best one.
+While there are multiple ways to test your app locally, we find that having a Wix app that points to your local machine is the best one.

 It's configured as follows: